SeijiV13/ng-entry-logger/README.md

 ## What is Entry Logger
-NgEntryLogger is library for Angular 4+ that will create a UI for Application Logs, it will also provide team collabaration for monitoring Error counts and simple messaging feature(Coming soon)
+NgEntryLogger is library for Angular 4+ that will create a UI for Application Logs, it will also provide team collabaration for monitoring Error counts and simple messaging feature

+Note* Messaging feature is available on versions 2.0.0 above

 ## Getting Started
 NgEntryLogger includes several dependencies such as Angular Fire